Speykious/zapf/README.md

 The project is in its prehistorically early pre-alpha omega sigma stage.

+...
+Ok actually the implementation is already done, but nothing is really documented so I guess it's still a WIP.

 ## License

 This project is licensed under the LGPL v3.